 Meow Mix is a famous company that sells dry and wet cat food.
 The brand released a simple and catchy tagline for its product: “Tastes So Good, Cats Ask For It By Name.”
 So every time your cat meows you know what it’s asking for!
 This was a clever slogan which helped the brand to stand out from other similar brands.

 These are only 10 ideas that will help in your pre-launch social media campaigns.
-For more ideas, tap into your creativity, look at companies you admire, or reference The Social Media 101 – How To Turn Your Small Business Into A Huge Enterprise.
+For more ideas, tap into your creativity, look at companies you admire, or take a look at The Social Media 101 – How To Turn Your Small Business Into A Huge Enterprise.